ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-accessor-share}

 Administrators with the right authorizations can configure access to a file share from virtual service instances of a VPC that belongs to another account.
-An accessor share is an object that is created in the accessor account that shares characteristics of the origin share such as size, profile and encryption types.
+An accessor share is an object that is created in the accessor account that shares characteristics of the origin share such as size, profile, and encryption types.
 It is the representation of the origin share in the accessor account.
-The accessor account creates a mount target to the accessor share which creates a network path that the virtual server can use to access the data on the origin share.
+The accessor account creates a mount target to the accessor share, which creates a network path that the virtual server can use to access the data on the origin share.
 The accessor share does not hold any data and cannot exist independently from the origin share.
 For more information, see [Sharing file share data between accounts and services](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=cli#fs-cross-account-mount).

 ### How many accessor shares can be set up to access my share?
 {: faq}
 {: #faq-fs-accessor-limit}

-A share can have maximum of 100 accessor bindings.
-This restriction is placed at origin share level.
+A share can have a maximum of 100 accessor bindings.
+This restriction is placed at the origin share level.
 After the number of active accessor bindings reached 100, any attempt to create another accessor share fails.

 ### How can I ensure other accounts use encryption in transit when they access my data?
 {: faq}